Zachary-Andrew/Version-Control-Lab/README.md

 ## Git

-To download the lastest git do: git clone git@github.com:Zachary-Andrew/Version-Control-Lab.git
+To download the lastest git, run the following command in terminal: git clone git@github.com:Zachary-Andrew/Version-Control-Lab.git